Ruby Neri

-Her work is based in abstraction and figuration, drawing inspiration from Bay Area Figuration, German Expressionism, graffiti, and folk art.
+Her work is based on abstraction and figuration, drawing inspiration from Bay Area Figuration, German Expressionism, graffiti, and folk art.
 She is based in Los Angeles, California.
 She previously worked as a graffiti writer in San Francisco, and used the pseudonyms Reminisce and REM.

 Early life and influences

 Born to a family of artists, Neri was exposed to ways of making and expressing from a very young age.
 Her father is Manuel Neri, a prolific sculptor associated with the Bay Area Figurative Movement, and her mother, Susan Neri, is a graphic designer.
 Her mother's ability to render realistic images of human figures and horses proved to have a heavy influence in Neri's early work as a painter and a graffiti artist in the 1990s, and as subjects still remain in her work today.

 The style that her father developed as a sculptor during the second generation of Bay Area Figuration also influenced Neri's work, which emerged later in her life as she made the switch from painting to sculpture.
 Comparing one of Neri's earlier figurative sculptures to the work that her father is best known for, a number of visual similarities are apparent and evoke the closeness of their relationship.
-Though their handling of materials, surface treatment, and subject are akin at first glance, a deeper look might reveal subtle yet important differences.
+Though their handling of materials, surface treatment, and subject matter are akin at first glance, a deeper look might reveal subtle yet important differences.